jiaxiangc/roberta/README.md

 # NLP Course Final Project: RoBERTa Model Training on RACE Dataset

-This repository contains the code and resources for my NLP course final project at Beijing University of Aeronautics and Astronautics (BUAA).
+This repository contains the code and resources for my NLP course final project at Beihang University (BUAA).
 The objective of this project is to train a RoBERTa model on the RACE dataset and provide evaluation metrics for the model's performance.

 ## About the RACE Dataset